ICO2S/sparql/README.md

 SPARQL queries that we found useful, typically SBOL related.
-Many of them very hacky, YMMV.